VDI-CodING/codeING-main/section1/section1-basics.md

 - Naming conventions for variables

-## #2 - Control Flow Statements, Expression and Functions
+## :arrow_forward: S1D2 - Control Flows and Functions
 Lead: @Blumi102 (Michelle Blumenstein)

 In addition to variables, TypeScript programs also consist of control flow statements, expression and functions.
 In this dojos we will give you an insight into those constructs.